Heroin & Pregnancy: Effects of Heroin Use During Pregnancy

 - Severe itching.

 Chronic heroin use can lead to certain long-term health consequences as well.
-Long-term heroin use may be associated with some functional brain changes as well as some neurohormonal alterations which could lead to issues such as:4
+Long-term heroin use may be associated with some functional brain changes as well as some neurohormonal alterations that can lead to issues such as:5

 - Impaired decision-making abilities.